OscarRobertRodriguez/exercisesModernDeveloper/_posts/2016-09-04-your-equality-comparisons.md

 Describe how equality comparisons in JavaScript works using `==` and `===` and describe the difference between these operators..
 <hr>

-### Define:

 Comparison operators are used by Javascript to evaluate conditions with the result being a Boolean: true or false.
 Other operators do exist but this article will focus on equality comparisons.

+## Is equal to

-`==`(is equal to) compares two values together to see if they are the same.
+`==` compares two values together to see if they are the same.
 Values being numbers, strings, or Booleans.
 Getting the wrong comparison is likely to happen with `==` because it can't distinguish between data type, so it's best to use the strict equal to operator.
 Conversion takes place thats why '3' `==` 3 can be true, the 3 converts to a string.

 ```javascript
 'Goodbye' == 'bye' // will return false not same string